andresrinivasan/vmware-explore-2022-assets/README.md

-# VMware Explore 2022 Assets
+# VMware Explore 2022 Assets from Redis Presentations

 These are the assets I referenced during my VMware Explore presentations.
 Please reach out if you have quetions.